 Only the gods can make whole that which is long-dead.
-I must now become a god.
-For I hold a skeleton in my hands and must show to you the whole: organs, flesh, sinew, heart and mind.
+I hold a skeleton in my hands and must show to you the whole: organs, flesh, sinew, heart and mind.
 The long-dead must rise, look about with roving eyes, give voice to many tongues.

 A smattering of shoeless feet on stone pulls my attention from my ink and paper.

 “My lady?”
 One of the priestesses hitches up her skirt to crouch by my side and peer into my face.
 A stone presses my gut: the weight of the past, crushing my insides.
 “My lady Drusilla?
 It is you, is it not?
 There have been rumors.
 Even here, we hear them.”

 After a moment shakes her head, clearing from it the jumble of questions she wishes to ask.
 “You have payment?”

 I kiss the ring upon my heart-finger.
 My family’s sigil, the symbol of everything I have loved and lost.
 She reaches for it.
 I slide it from my finger and hold it forth; two-faced Janus, carved in carnelian stone, dangles over her eager palm.
 I am loath to let it go.
 I let it fall.